quicwg/base-drafts/draft-ietf-quic-transport.md

 packet type.
 Type-specific semantics for this version are described in the following sections.

-The end of the packet is determined by the Length field.
-The Length field covers both the Packet Number and Payload fields, both of which are confidentiality protected and initially of unknown length.
-The length of the Payload field is learned once header protection is removed.
-The Length field enables packet coalescing ({{packet-coalesce}}).
+The end of the packet is determined based on the Long Packet Type, some types contain lengths that enable packet coalescing ({{packet-coalesce}}).

 ## Short Header Packet {#short-header}